 There is an ABCD for prevention of malaria.
 This is:

-- C hemoprophylaxis (taking antimalarial medication exactly as prescribed).
+- Antimalarial medication - Chemoprophylaxis (taking antimalarial medication exactly as prescribed).

 Awareness of the risk of malaria

 The risk varies between countries and the type of trip.
 For example, back-packing or travelling to rural areas is generally more risky than staying in urban hotels.
 In some countries the risk varies between seasons - malaria is more common in the wet season.
-The main type of parasite, and the amount of resistance to medication, varies in different countries.
+The main type of parasite and the amount of resistance to medication vary in different countries.
 Although risk varies, all travellers to malaria-risk countries should take precautions to prevent malaria.

 The mosquitoes which transmit malaria commonly fly from dusk to dawn and therefore evenings and nights are the most dangerous time for transmission.

-You should use an effective insect repellent to clothing and any exposed skin.
+You should use an effective insect repellent on clothing and any exposed skin.
 Diethyltoluamide (DEET) is safe and the most effective insect repellent and can be sprayed on to clothes.
 It lasts up to three hours for 20%, up to six hours for 30% and up to 12 hours for 50% DEET.
 There is no further increase in duration of protection beyond a concentration of 50%.
 When both sunscreen and DEET are required, DEET should be applied after the sunscreen has been applied.
-DEET can be used on babies and children over two months of age.
+DEET can be used on babies and children over 2 months of age.
 In addition, DEET can be used, in a concentration of up to 50%, if you are pregnant.
 It is also safe to use if you are breast-feeding.
+If you have sensitive skin you may find DEET irritating.
+Insecticides containing picaridin are a useful alternative.

 If you sleep outdoors or in an unscreened room, you should use mosquito nets impregnated with an insecticide (such as pyrethroid).
 The net should be long enough to fall to the floor all round your bed and be tucked under the mattress.
 Check the net regularly for holes.
 Nets need to be re-impregnated with insecticide every six to twelve months (depending on how frequently the net is washed) to remain effective.
 Long-lasting nets, in which the pyrethroid is incorporated into the material of the net itself, are now available and can last up to five years.